w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

   * Process and data on different racks of the same data center
   * Process and data on different racks of the different data centers

-# Typical Workflow of Large-Data Problem
+# Typical Workflow of Big-Data Problem

 1. Iterate over a large number of records
 1. Extract something of interest from each